xdrip-js/Lookout/README.md

 * `--include_mode`, `-i`: Append algorithm mode to the short state string displayed in Nightscout pill.

 * `--read_only`, `-r`: Read only mode for a backup reader.
 Also lazy uploads to Nightscout to prevent double uploading glucose values.
+Use case is for a second rig that provides BG read redudancy while primary rig is responsible for sending commands to transmitter.

 ## Reverting NodeJS